Where to look for part-time and vacation jobs

 How to find part-time and vacation work.

 We advertise hundreds of part-time jobs on MyCareerHub every year.
 We add new vacancies daily – check them frequently so you don’t miss out on a great opportunity.
+You can filter opportunities to find part-time and one-off work.
+We make sure these opportunities are suitable for students and advise you to use MyCareerHub as a starting point for looking for part-time options.

 Working for the University